Skip to Main Content Skip to main content

 You need to know:

-• How many resources are needed?
+• How many resources do you need?

 • For undergraduate assignments, professors usually ask for three to six items.
 Make sure you know how many items you are looking for.
 Make sure you know if there is a maximum number of items as well.

-• What kinds of resources are needed?
+• What kinds of resources do you need?

 • Articles?
 Books?
 Book Chapters?
 Web sites?
 Videos?